chrysante/csp/README.md

     CSP_DEFINE(Sparrow,  AnimalID::Sparrow,  Bird,            Concrete)
     CSP_DEFINE(Hawk,     AnimalID::Hawk,     Bird,            Concrete)

-The `CSP_DEFINE` macro defines mappings for each class in the hierarchy to its base class, to its runtime type ID (and back), and it defines each class as abstract or concrete.
+The `CSP_DEFINE` macro defines mappings for each class in the hierarchy to its direct base class, to its runtime type ID (and back), and it defines each class as abstract or concrete.

 This last part may seem strange, but it is required for `visit` expressions: